minbrowser/min/README.md

 * Run `npm install` to install dependencies.
 * Run `npm run buildTranslations` to build the translation files.
 * Build a copy of the JS by running `grunt`.
-  * You can also have Grunt watch for changes and automatically rebuild by running `grunt watch:scripts`.
+  * You can also have Grunt watch for changes and automatically rebuild by running `grunt watch`.
 * Download a copy of Electron from [here](https://github.com/electron/electron/releases).
 * Start Min by running `node_modules/.bin/electron .`.<sup>1</sup>